-BigRedWorks is a student-run maintenance company servicing the Georgian Bay area.
+BigRedWorks is a full service cottage maintenance company servicing the Georgian Bay area.
 We provide a wide array of services to cottagers in Honey Harbour, Cognashene, Minicog, and Go Home Bay.
-This is our 7th year in operation and we are growing rapidly to meet the needs of all cottages - no matter how big or small.
+This is our 8th year in operation and we are growing rapidly to meet the needs of all cottages - no matter how big or small.
 We hope you enjoy your visit to our website and look forward to seeing you on the water this summer.

 With the weather turning and storms like Hurricane Sandy wreaking havoc we thought it would be a good time to introduce our newest service: